-Marketing jobs are in high-demand.
-LinkedIn reported that 381,000 marketing jobs were posted to its site between 2020 and 2021, and digital marketing will continue to be a high-growth area in the future .
+Marketing jobs are in high demand.
+LinkedIn reported that 381,000 marketing jobs were posted on its site between 2020 and 2021, and digital marketing will continue to be a high-growth area in the future .

 While starting salaries for an entry-level marketing career can be lower, there is the potential to earn more over time and with more advanced roles.

 |Market research analyst||$88,257|

 *All salary data is taken from Glassdoor, as of July 2022, and reflects total pay (base salary + additional pay such as cash bonuses, commission, and profit sharing).

 There are many entry-level roles in marketing to explore as you’re considering your career options, including event marketing assistant, brand assistant, social media marketing assistant, and assistant media planner.